mydata-space/Industries-Layoffs-Analysis/README.md

-# The USA covid-19 Layoffs Analysis by Industry : Data Cleaning and Exploration
+# The USA Covid-19 Layoffs Analysis by Industry : Data Cleaning and Exploratory

 ## Project Overview :
-In this project I explore the industry layoffs during the COVID-19 pandemic.
+In this project, I explore the industry layoffs during the COVID-19 pandemic.
 The dataset, sourced from Kaggle, contains 1,995 records from 2020 to 2023.

 ## Process:

-- Data Cleaning
+- Data Cleaning:
   I cleaned data through the use of modify and update functions to handle inconsistencies, standardize formats, and address missing values.
-- Exploratory Data Analysis
+- Exploratory Data Analysis:
   I Performed initial Exploratory Data Analysis to discover trends and patterns through the dataset.

 ### Tool used: